-Distance of the focal point of the red illumination line (laser beam) in front of the reading window.
+Distance of the focal point in front of the reading window.
 Creates a distance-specific depth of field (DOF) via the optical components of the ICR, in which the bar code can be scanned.

 Functional interfaces

 Switching inputs and outputs on the ICR.